The Democracy Tech Entrepreneur Fellowship

-Our call for applications opens on October 15, 2021 and closes on December 15, 2021.
+Our call for applications opens on October 14, 2022 and closes on November 20, 2022.
 Following that is the selection process which will also entail interview sessions with selected fellows.
-The fellows will be announced on our website in January 2022 and the Fellowship will kick off early February 2022.

 What is the fellowship timeline?

-Phase 1, which is composed of bi-weekly collective master classes and mentor sessions will run from early February until the end of May, 2022.
-And Phase 2 will start in June, where fellows will attend Copenhagen Democracy Summit, slated for June 9 - 10, 2022.
-Follow up sessions will be conduct until end of June - July.
+Phase 1, which is composed of bi-weekly collective master classes and mentor sessions will run from early January until the end of May, 2023.
+And Phase 2 will start in May, where fellows will attend Copenhagen Democracy Summit, slated for May 15 - 16, 2023.
+And follow up activities will be conduct including regional outreach events in our target countries

 When is your next application cycle?